2600hz/kazoo/applications/crossbar/doc/cdrs.md

 ## Fetch all legs related to an interaction

 Crossbar cdrs was extended to provide simplified interaction call detail records.
-It groups all CDRs that interacted with eachouther to form a list of calls.
+It groups all CDRs that interacted with each other to form a list of calls.

 > GET /v2/accounts/{ACCOUNT_ID}/cdrs/legs/{INTERACTION_ID}